michaelgrosner/tribeca/MANUAL.md

   * `AK-47` - Same as `Boomerang` but allows multiple orders at the same time in both sides.
 To avoid old trades, on every new trade K.js will cancel all previous trades if those are worst.

-  * `HamelinRat` - Same as `Boomerang` for now (under development).
+  * `HamelinRat` - Follow the Colossus of the market.
+Unlike other modes, it does not calculate the quote spread based on fair value, instead it looks for the biggest order in the market levels and places the quote right before it.

   * `Depth` - Use `width` as `depth`.
-Unlike all other modes, it does not calculate the quote spread based on fair value, instead it walks over all current open orders in the book and places the quote right after `depth` quantity, at both sides.
+Unlike other modes, it does not calculate the quote spread based on fair value, instead it walks over all current open orders in the book and places the quote right after `depth` quantity, at both sides.

 * `bullets` - Maximum amount of trades placed in each side (only affects `AK-47`).